Ok, let me start off by saying straight away: 1 week is not nearly enough time spent in Namibia!

 This remarkable country is filled with once-in-a-lifetime experiences.
 From typically African exotic wildlife safaris to the world's second largest canyon.
 Or visiting the wealth of authentic Eco-lodges and Nature Conservancies, and the wild off-the-beaten-track Skeleton Coast.
 Eerily photogenic ghost towns or the many shipwrecks dotting the coast - slowly being reclaimed by the ocean.
 The vivid visuals of stunning Sossusvlei, or pink salt pans, pinker flamingos and the highest sand dunes in the world.

 Namibia is also a vast place, and preparing for a Namibian road trip is key.
 The distances to be covered are extensive, and made more so by the fact that they are rarely on paved roads.
-The quality of the gravel roads criss-crossing the country can vary significantly, and as a result you will spend many hours travelling between locations, sometimes at low speeds, often with not another soul for miles.
+The quality of the gravel roads criss-crossing the country can vary significantly, and as a result you will spend many hours travelling between locations, sometimes at low speeds, often with not another soul for many miles.

-Conversely, our one absolute must-do experience in Namibia was a trip to Sossusvlei, and the amazing one-of-a-kind Deadvlei.
+Conversely, our one absolute must do experience in Namibia was a trip to Sossusvlei, and the amazing one-of-a-kind Deadvlei.

 And so here is the 1-week itinerary we put together for our trip, with the very limited time we had.